-- POLICY 1) The Agency should incentivize adaptive reuse or conversion of obsolete and unused railroad rights-of-way and obsolete and vacant industrial or heavy commercial buildings.^c - POLICY 2) The Agency should focus resources in this district toward job creation, building adaption and business recruitment.
+- POLICY 1) The Agency should incentivize adaptive reuse or conversion of obsolete and unused railroad rights-of-way and obsolete and vacant industrial or heavy commercial buildings. - POLICY 2) The Agency should focus resources in this district toward job creation, building adaption and business recruitment.

-- TASK 1) The Agency may develop a Heavy Commercial Industry Redevelopment Incentive Plan as an element of the Economic Plan (EP). - 1.
-Historic resources shall be incentivized. - 2.
-Incentives shall be in alignment with the comprehensive plan. - The plan shall include incentives for the reuse or conversion of obsolete and unused railroad rights-of-way and obsolete and vacant industrial or heavy commercial buildings. - a.
-Special incentive should be given for replacement that is compatible with surrounding patterns of land use. - b.
-Replacement uses may include modern industrial or commercial facilities and public facilities. - 4.
-The plan shall be designed with linkages to code compliance, fire safety and CPTED. - 5.
-The program shall include incentives for full redevelopment and new construction. - 6.
-The plan shall give incentives to demolition of derelict, unsafe or unhealthy buildings. - 7.
-The plan shall give incentives to storm water LID and onsite storage. - 8.
-The plan shall give incentives to local (City and Area) vendor redevelopment preference. - TASK 2) The Agency may develop a heavy industry and intense commercial street usability element as part for the Infrastructure Plan (IFP). - TASK 3) The Agency may promote new employment as an element of the Economic Plan (EP).
+- TASK 1) The Agency may develop a Heavy Commercial Industry Redevelopment Incentive Plan as an element of the Economic Plan (EP) that includes, but is not limited to: - Historic resources. - Alignment with the comprehensive plan. - Reuse or conversion of obsolete and unused railroad rights-of-way and obsolete and vacant industrial or heavy commercial buildings that includes but is not limited to: - Special Incentive for replacement that is compatible with surrounding patterns of land use. - b.
+Modern industrial or commercial facilities and public facilities uses. - 4.
+Linkages to code compliance, fire safety and CPTED. - Full Redevelopment and new construction. - Demolition of derelict, unsafe or unhealthy buildings. - 7.
+Storm water LID and onsite storage. - 8.
+Local (City) vendor Redevelopment preference. - TASK 2) The Agency may develop a heavy industry and intense commercial street usability element as part for the Infrastructure Plan (IFP). - TASK 3) The Agency may promote new employment as an element of the Economic Plan (EP). - TASK 4) The Agency may encourage public safety in the Heavy Commercial Industry District as an element of the Community Policing Innovation Plan (CPIP). - TASK 5) The Agency may develop a Commercial marketing and internet presence training as part of the Economic Plan (EP).

-- TASK 4) The Agency may encourage public safety in the Heavy Commercial Industry District as an element of the Community Policing Innovation Plan (CPIP). - TASK 5) The Agency may develop a Commercial marketing and internet presence training as part of the Economic Plan (EP). - TASK 6) The Agency may attract private investment into this district through the amendment of City planning and zoning regulations and building codes as follows, but not limited to: - 1.
-Set-backs. - 2.
-Parking mitigation. - 3.
-Stormwater LID capacity mitigation.
+- TASK 6) The Agency may attract private investment into this district through the amendment of City planning and zoning regulations and building codes as follows, but not limited to:

+- 1. Set-backs.

+- 2. Parking mitigation.

+- 3. Stormwater LID capacity mitigation.